Reducing the Costs of Proof Synthesis on Rust Systems by Scaling Up a Seed Training Set: Evaluation

 \subsubsection{Effectiveness on algorithmic tasks.}

-Table~\ref{tab: eval verusbench} shows the performance on VerusBench. \approach{} again greatly outperforms o4-mini and baseline SFT datasets.
+Table~\ref{tab: eval algorithmic} shows the performance on VerusBench. \approach{} again greatly outperforms o4-mini and baseline SFT datasets.
 It is also slightly better than Sonnet 4.5 on these small algorithmic proof tasks: 75\% vs 72\% without debugging.
+As for HumanEval and MBPP, \approach{} achieves similar results.

 For these smaller tasks, Part-2 data of \approach{} is much less effective than the Part-1 data.
-And, we observe a substantial Accuracy@1 decrease of the model once Part-2 data is used in fine-tuning.
-Fortunately, the Accuracy@100 number shows that the model is able to recover its proof-generation capability after more samples.
-Note that, Accuracy@100 is a more useful metrics than Accuracy@1 in the context of proof generation: Verus can identify correct proof without false positives, so one can keep sampling the model until the correct one shows up.
+And, we observe a substantial Accuracy@1 (@6) decrease of the model once Part-2 data is used in fine-tuning.
+Fortunately, the Accuracy@100 (@600) number shows that the model is able to recover its proof-generation capability after more samples.
+Note that, Accuracy@100 (@600) is a more useful metrics than Accuracy@1 (@6) in the context of proof generation: Verus can identify correct proof without false positives, so one can keep sampling the model until the correct one shows up.